zompimalakae/termux-monet/docs/en/Building_packages.md

 ## Using Termux build environment

-A recommended way of building is to use official build environment available on Github: <https://github.com/termux/termux-packages>.
+A recommended way of building is to use official build environment available on GitHub: <https://github.com/termux/termux-packages>.
 See [Termux Developer's Wiki](https://github.com/termux/termux-packages/wiki) for tips about its usage.